cyberphone/jws-ct/README.md

 demo is currently available at: https://mobilepki.org/jws-jcs/home

 ### Detailed Signing Operation
-1. Create or parse the JSON data to be signed using *existing* JSON tools
+1. Create or parse the JSON object to be signed using *existing* JSON tools
 2. Apply the canonicalizing filter process described in https://tools.ietf.org/html/rfc8785#section-3.2 on the created data
 3. Use the result of the previous step as "JWS Payload" to the JWS signature process described in https://tools.ietf.org/html/rfc7515#appendix-F using the *compact* serialization mode
-4. Add the resulting JWS string to the original JSON data through a *designated signature property of your choice* using *existing* JSON tools
+4. Add the resulting JWS string to the original JSON object through a *designated signature property of your choice* using *existing* JSON tools

 ### Detailed Validation Operation
-1. Parse the signed JSON data using *existing* JSON tools
+1. Parse the signed JSON object using *existing* JSON tools
 2. Read and save the JWS string from the *designated signature property*
-3. Remove the *designated signature property* from the parsed JSON data
+3. Remove the *designated signature property* from the parsed JSON object
-4. Apply the canonicalizing filter process described in https://tools.ietf.org/html/rfc8785#section-3.2 on the remaining data
+4. Apply the canonicalizing filter process described in https://tools.ietf.org/html/rfc8785#section-3.2 on the remaining object
 5. Use the result of the previous step as "JWS Payload" to the JWS validation process described in https://tools.ietf.org/html/rfc7515#appendix-F